Spratm-Asleaf/DRSE-Outlier/README.md

 > MATLAB Version: 2019B or later

 > Note that the mentioned reproducibilty and verifiability do not necessarily guarantee the (absolute) correctness of academic claims in a scitific publication.
 Future research may deny or modify or improve the philosophies, methods, models, and/or claims conveyed in this article.
-But readers should not try to "find bones from an egg", and codes here are just for your reference, not for your unfriendly criticism.
+But readers should not try to "find bones from an egg", and codes here are just for their reference, not for their unfriendly criticism.
 Of course, the authors are open to learn and friendly comments are always welcomed.